 Assistant Professor of Religion and Education

-As a teacher, I aim to carry forward the best of how I was taught as a student at Starr King.
-Our religious heritage affirms the capacity of education to transform lives, communities, and our society.
-When approaching any course, I hold multiple commitments simultaneously.
-I bring a passion, curiosity, and commitment to the subject matter.
-Secondly, I acknowledge and honor the specific individuals in the course and what they bring to it.
-I seek to align my teaching with the practice of education that bell hooks powerfully addresses in her essay, “Engaged Pedagogy.”
-Thirdly, I bring a commitment to fostering a connected, collaborative, enlivened learning community.
-I set an expectation that all participants will be teachers as well as learners.
-In my instruction, I utilize a variety of learning modalities, realizing that all students learn in multiple ways and have different strengths.
+As a professor, Dr. Prud’homme affirms the capacity of education to transform lives, communities, and our society.
+She brings a commitment to fostering a connected, collaborative, enlivened learning community with an expectation that all participants will be teachers as well as learners.
+In her instruction, she utilizes a variety of learning modalities, realizing that all students learn in multiple ways and have different strengths.

 Dr. Prud’homme lives in Berkeley with her wife and their two children.
 She is very grateful to the taxpayers in Berkeley for supporting the public schools.
 She enjoys hiking, backpacking, gardening, and singing.